 - Frees up floor space.
 After the ceiling lift has been used, it can be stored safely on the overhead track, saving floor space.
 This enables easy accessibility of the workers to the patients.

-Why prefer the ceiling lift to the floor lift?
+Why prefer the ceiling lift to the hoyer/floor lift?

-Ceiling hoyer lift are more accessible compared to floor lifts.
+Ceiling lifts are more accessible compared to hoyer lifts.
 In its true sense, utilizing ceiling space is more economical compared to floor lifts.
 This, in turn, increases accessibility on the part of the caregivers when assisting patients.
 Moreover, it would be hard for hospitals to install devices that occupy a lot of space where many patients are involved.
 Ceiling lifts are also more flexible than floor lifts.

 Features of a ceiling lift